 The Japanese designer entered the industry when she took a job at a textiles factory; in 1967 the designer became freelance stylist.
-Two years later she began making clothes under the label Comme Des Garçons.
+Two years later, she began making clothes under the label Comme Des Garçons.
 The designer incorporated the label in 1973, a direct result of its popularity with Japanese consumers.
-For the remainder of the decade Kawakubo would refine her aesthetic and build her company, opening a Tokyo boutique in 1975 and adding a menswear line, Homme Comme des Garçons, in 1978.
+For the remainder of the decade, Kawakubo would refine her aesthetic and build her company, opening a Tokyo boutique in 1975 and adding a menswear line, Homme Comme des Garçons, in 1978.

-By the time of her Paris debut in 1981 Kawakubo was so famous that her followers and fans were dubbed ‘the crows’ in the Japanese press.
-The designer told The New Yorker in 2005 that she “never intended to start a revolution” She intended only to show “what I thought was strong and beautiful.
+By the time of her Paris debut in 1981, Kawakubo was so famous that her followers and fans were dubbed “the crows” in the Japanese press.
+The designer told The New Yorker in 2005 that she “never intended to start a revolution” — she intended only to show “what I thought was strong and beautiful.
 It just so happened that my notion was different from everybody else’s.”

-Kawakubo told Interview, “Comme des Garçons has always traveled at its own pace and will continue to do so.
-In good times and bad times the company is more or less the same,” it has, and fashion is the better for it.
+Kawakubo told Interview, “In good times and bad times the company is more or less the same.
+Comme des Garçons has always travelled at its own pace and will continue to do so.”
+It has, and fashion is the better for it.

 In May 2019, Kawakubo received the Isamu Noguchi Award, making her the first fashion designer to receive the prize, which was created in 2014 to recognise innovative artists following in Noguchi’s footsteps by bridging Eastern and Western cultures.